Veregin

 Veregin is a special service area in Saskatchewan, Canada.
 It is located 50 kilometres northeast of Yorkton, and 10 km to the west of Kamsack.
+Access is from Highway 5.

 Veregin was incorporated as a village in 1912 and was named after the Veregin Station (built 1908), and misspelled by the railroad when it earlier built the misspelled Veregin Siding in 1904, named after Peter V. Verigin.
 The Veregin railway station is served by Via Rail.